HMR1200 - Electric trowel Vevor - Free user manual and instructions

 Employs a lever handle to quickly adjust blade pitch.
 Handle folds for storage.

 The throttle controls the speed of the engine.
-Move the hand lever to the operator to increase engine speed (high), away from the operator decrease engine speed (low).
+Move the hand lever toward the operator to increase engine speed (high), away from the operator to decrease engine speed (low).

 The trowel's wider handlebars allow for higher stability, balance, and maneuverability.
 Replace handle grips if they become worn or damaged.